-The committee that had in charge the collection of material for this topic enquired diligently of the secretaries of foreign Mission Boards, the chairmen and secretaries of the Laymen's Missionary Movement. city co-operating committees chairmen of officers of Women's Societies. lavmen. clergymen, and individual and unofficial laymen different denominations.
+The committee that had in charge the collection of material for this topic enquired diligently of the secretaries of foreign Mission Boards, the chairmen and secretaries of the Lavmen's Missionary Movement. city co-operating committees of the chairmen of laymen, officers of Women's Societies, leading and individual and unofficial lavmen clergymen. of different denominations.
 In addition, the Commission carried on a system of personal enquiry among recognised experts of all classes, and made a study of general literature bearing upon the subject of this investigation.